Miki Muster

 Our best author of comic books and animation movies was a peaceful man, focused, with reserved, pleasant manners and neat appearance, lovely conversation partner, whose shallow words were foreign.
 He was down to earth and just enough talkative person.
 His smile was soothing, unobtrusive and pleasant.
 That is how Miki Muster was.

 “For a cartoon you need a feeling for a third dimension and sculpture is study of motion, where three dimensions apply.
-The character rotates in such way, that it has to be captured from all sides.”
+The character rotates in such way, that it must be captured from all sides.”

 Gradually he gained clear recognition.
 At his crafting he changed feather pen for a brush, with which he gained flexibility and by comic book needed softness.
 Everyone who saw his drawings, comic book or drawing book, knew immediately – that is Miki Muster.